A trip in the woods - with heart.

 I look back on these times fondly and realize that they had everything to do with who I am today; my physical dexterity, my drive and my respect for nature.
 The way I played in the outdoors had a lot less structure than most types of my indoor play activities and, perhaps as a result, was a lot more fun!
 It promoted creativity and imagination, kept me active and forced me to think outside the ‘four-walled’ box.
 Nature provided me numerous opportunities for physical development through activities such as climbing, jumping, running and balancing, and offered me new terrains to encounter daily, and in doing so, assess the risks that came with them.

 I now consider myself very fortunate, realizing that not every child is able to have these memories, hasn’t yet learned a respect for nature, nor carries a foundational outdoor skill set.
-I consider myself equally fortunate to work for a company that would encourage me to help change that for a couple of amazing young women by volunteering on a life-changing trip into the wilderness with Big City Mountaineers.
+I consider myself equally fortunate to work for a company that would encourage me to help change that for three amazing young women by volunteering on a life-changing trip into the wilderness with Big City Mountaineers.

 Who is Big City Mountaineers?

 Big City Mountaineers is an urban youth mentoring program that focuses on building life skills through wilderness adventures.
 They work alongside the transformative powers of Mother Nature to leave a lasting impact on the lives of under-resourced youth.
 83% of the kids Big City Mountaineers work with live well below the poverty line without the opportunity to experience recreation in the great outdoors.
 BCM’s wilderness expeditions change that by bringing kids out of their comfort zones and into the wild, where they develop the confidence needed for more promising futures.

 SOLE x Big City Mountaineers Adult Mentorship Hike.